 The College encourages members to participate in other organizations' committees and boards.
-However, such participation may place the Regent, staff, or Member in a dual loyalty role, having to support opposing policies or conflicting goals and objectives of the two organizations.
-Additionally from time-to-time the College enters into discussions or negotiations with organizations that may include conflicting financial or managerial roles when, for example, there may be two organizations negotiating with each other for common conference management or grants administration.
+However, such participation may place the Regent, staff, or Member in a dual loyalty role.

-Regents, staff, and Members shall promptly disclose to the Board any organizations, committees, or boards on which they or their spouses/significant others participate, and which may have opposing policies or conflicting goals or interests to those of the College.
+Regents, staff and Members shall promptly disclose to the Board any committees or boards on which they or their spouses/significant others participate.
+The Board will determine what actions, if any, are necessary to protect confidential information in the best interest of the College.